7 Easy-to-Launch Side Hustles for Writers in 2023

 Some writers create SEO-optimized content to rank high in Google and attract readers to their Vocal posts.
-This way, they make hundreds of dollars every month from reads and help Vocal increase its brand awareness.
+This way, they make hundreds of dollars monthly from reads and help Vocal increase its brand awareness.

 It’s up to you which strategy to choose.
 The main point is this — the opportunities are limited.
 Grab yours!

-Quora is a popular question and answer platform that’s been functioning for more than a decade.
+Quora is a popular question and answer platform that’s been functioning for over a decade.

 If you want to build a sustainable business, never use grey strategies!
 It is neither ethical nor practical anymore.
 The online platforms are already smart enough to detect any malfunctioning behavior.

-In July 2021, Quora has announced its Partner Program for content creators who want to side hustle from home and writing for money.
+In July 2021, Quora announced its Partner Program for content creators who want to side hustle from home and write for money.

 The program is open for particular counties, and it’s invite-only so far.
 Quora made it clear that it will open doors to more countries and users in the future.
 However, we can see that the latest country list update was five months ago, which is April 2021.